Disability Insurance for Physicians

 How much monthly benefit can I qualify for?

-Is my hospital group LTD enough by itself?
+Is my hospital or group practice LTD enough by itself?

 What elimination and benefit periods should I consider?